 This design option is an optimised version of today which may improve the approach phase from the hold to 7,000ft.
-However, this location does not align with airport traffic flows.
+However, this location only partially aligns with airport traffic flows and does not align with network traffic flows causing additional track miles for LTMA aircraft.
 Overall, it could maintain GHG emissions compared with the baseline.

-Capacity: This option could maintain airport capacity, providing the same number of hols as the baseline.
-This location aligns with network traffic flows so could maintain network capacity compared with the baseline.
+Capacity: This option could maintain airport capacity, providing the same number of holds as the baseline.
+However, this location does not align with network traffic flows so could worsen network capacity compared with the baseline.
+Other non-airspace constraints may hinder overall capacity and economic gains at Stansted.